Paouky/paouky-docs/docs/getting-started/quickstart/initialize.md

 grin-wallet init
 ```

-Your wallet will now ask for a password (optional).
-Most wallet commands will require you to enter your password, so you'll be typing it quite often.
+Your wallet will now ask you to create a password.
+Most wallet commands will require it, so you'll be typing it quite often.
 In order to hide it, your keyboard input will not be displayed.

 ```text